typestruck/3000/README.md

-# Bender
+# 3000

-Bender is a IM bot, text generation and summary service, primarily intended to help my other projects.
+3000 is a IM bot, text generation and summary service, written in Rust and intended to be embedded in other projects

-## Getting started

-Bender is written in Rust and intended to be embedded in other projects.

 ## Available functions